whatmakeart/whatmakeart.github.io/content/courses/sewing-and-fabrication/2024-fall/00-getting-started/00-00-sewing-and-fabrication-syllabus.md

 - Traditional and non-traditional materials, processes and forms related to sewing as a construction process.
 - Identifying and sequencing the operations needed to fabricate a complex form
 - Flat pattern drafting
-- Visualizing three dimensional forms—and the attendant skills to analyze the relationship between a volumetric form and its surface/ skin.
+- Visualizing three dimensional forms-and the attendant skills to analyze the relationship between a volumetric form and its surface/ skin.

 Students will explore: